bryanchanrgb/epidemetrics_mirror/README.md

 the data from the OxCOVID19 database and generate the CSV files need to reproduce the figures in the paper.
 The CSVs should automatically be stored within the data folder along with a time stamp of when the database was accessed.
+Please note - figure_1.csv and figure_4.csv are delimited using semicolons ';', the remainder are deliminated using commas as usual.
 The `SAVE_PLOTS` Boolean argument can be toggled to generate the plots needed for data labelling.

 ```